 ^{} Is similar to the Buildings and Infrastructure Renewals Ratio except includes all assets.
-Please note Targets reflect current policy or TCorp Local Government Benchmarks
+Please note targets reflect current policy or TCorp Local Government Benchmarks.

-The previous table shows the results of the analysis for Scenario 1, which introduces an additional \$21 million to asset renewal over 5-8 years and also takes into account the associated reduction in asset renewal and maintenance needs from each of the Citizen's Panel recommendations and extending the average lives of our footpaths from 60-80 years.
+The previous table shows the results of the analysis for the Preferred Scenario, which introduces an additional \$21 million to asset renewal over 5-8 years and also takes into account the associated reduction in asset renewal and maintenance needs from the recommended service reductions including extending the average lives of our footpaths from 60-80 years.

-The table shows that although the average depreciation - renewal gap continues to grow over time this model provides a considerably improved position than the baseline model.
+The graph shows that although the average depreciation - renewal gap continues to grow over time this model provides a considerably improved position than the baseline model.